MaoZiming/papers/3-storage-systems/33-files-directories.md

 - Inode (and associate file) is **garbage collected** when there are no references
     - Paths are deleted when `unlink()` is called
     - FDs are deleted when `close()` or process quits
-- `link`: an old pathname and a new one; when you “link” a new file name to an old one, you essentially create another way to refer to the same file.
+- `link`: an old pathname and a new one; when you “link” a new file name to an old one, you essentially **create another way to refer to the same file**.
 - The way `link()` works is that it simply creates another name in the directory you are creating the link to, and refers it to the same inode number (i.e., low-level name) of the original file.
 The file is not copied in any way;
 - Hard link
   - `ln` command
     - Hard links are somewhat limited: you can’t create one to a directory (for fear that you will create a cycle in the directory tree); you can’t hard link to files in other disk partitions (because inode numbers are only unique within a particular file system, not across file systems); etc. Thus, a new type of link called the symbolic link was created
     - A hard link is essentially another name for an existing file on disk
-        - All hard links to a file point to the same inode, and the same data blocks
+        - All hard links to a file point to **the same inode**, and the same data blocks
 - What `link` does:
   - First, you are making a structure (the inode) that will track virtually all relevant information about the file, including its size, where its blocks are on disk, and so forth.
 Second, you are linking a human-readable name to that file, and putting that link into a directory.
   - The reason this works is because when the file system unlinks file, it checks a reference count within the inode number.
 This reference count (sometimes called the link count) allows the file system to track how many different file names have been linked to this particular inode.
-    - only when the reference count reaches zero does the file system also free the inode and related data blocks, and thus truly “delete” the file.
+    - only when the reference count reaches zero does the file system also free the inode and **related data blocks**, and thus truly “delete” the file.
+    - **THis is all for safety**
 - Soft link (symbolic link)
     - `ln -s`.
     - Difference
         - A symbolic link is actually a file itself, of a different type
         - A symbolic link is a separate file that contains a reference to another file or directory in the form of an absolute or relative path to target
-            - Have their own inode numbers
+            - **Have their own inode numbers**
     - Potential problem
         - Dangling reference
         - Quite unlike hard links, removing the original file named file causes the link to point to a pathname that no longer exists